Texas House Bill 1344

-The bill was introduced by State Senator and Lillian Smith Board member Bob Deuell and by State Representative Cindy Burkett, who became a Lillian Smith Board Member in 2015.
+The bill was introduced by then State Senator and Lillian Smith Board member Bob Deuell and State Representative Cindy Burkett, who became a Lillian Smith Board Member in 2015.

 In 2011 it was already illegal for an adult to show porn to a child, but a loophole was allowed because – back in 1974, when Texas’ current criminal code was passed – parents wanted the freedom to be able to use whatever resources they wanted to teach children about sex, according to one of the sponsors of the criminal code.

 The problem was brought to our attention by Dallas mother Crystal Buckner, without whose efforts we would never have been able to get the law passed.
 After her ex-husband, Jack Buckner Jr, forced two of their three young daughters to view porn, she fought hard to get him arrested for his actions and called dozens of organizations for help.
 Unfortunately the Amarillo District Attorney’s Office was unable to have him arrested and prosecuted because what he did was not illegal prior to the law being enacted.